Jorno1/bsc-phase-two-project/README.md

 The final test error was  164525.45580753023

 ### Conclusion
 Based on the data, the categorical features were important when fitting this model.
 Zip Code, waterfront, and the view were features that changed the model and caused it to fit well.
 One hot encoding, logging, and removing outliers helped the most when trying to get the closest prediction.
-It would be good to buy a house in the summer months, with a good view, waterfront, and a good sized house.
+It would be good to buy a house in the summer months, with a good view, waterfront, and a house with a good number of beds and bathrooms.

 ### Best Month to buy a house.